-The Computer Science curriculum emphasizes hands-on application of knowledge by incorporating software engineering throughout the curriculum.
+The computer science major at Anderson University emphasizes hands-on application of knowledge by incorporating software engineering throughout the curriculum.
 During the freshman and sophomore years, students build the foundation of computer science knowledge while also developing the soft skills that employers value from a liberal arts education.
 Juniors and Seniors focus on applying principles of this foundational knowledge and Software Engineering to advanced topics including Cybersecurity, Computer Networks, and Operating Systems.

 There are two tracks to choose from based on your career goals:

 - The Bachelor of Science in Computer Science prepares students for graduate school in computer science and also for careers in industry involving complex computations using advanced computer science topics including algorithm analysis and software security.

 - The Bachelor Arts in Computer Science is great for students interested in designing and developing software with the broadest emphasis on core computer science theory and programming.

 Teamwork, problem-solving, and communication skills (written and oral) are emphasized throughout the program.
 Projects are oriented towards service to the surrounding community and the university when possible.
 Students are encouraged to pursue internships early, through our extensive connections with area companies.